20hertz/TimeBurn/README.md

   - Shows the current countdown, round indicators, and main controls (Reset, Play/Pause).
   - Circular progress UI for active/rest durations.
+  - Uses `applyAction(...)` for user actions so any other running timer can be reset if needed.

 - **`EditView.swift`**